Christmas lights neatly wound onto orange reels for efficient Christmas decoration storage.

 Consider this an essential step for Christmas decoration storage!

 It’s my favorite tip because it makes unpacking so much easier.
 I pack all my holiday decor by room—living room, dining room, kitchen, etc.—so when it’s time to decorate next year, everything’s already grouped and ready to go.
-Just make sure to label accordingly, too!

 7. Organize by Color